ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - IDz will prompt for a "workspace" directory.

-o   For the purposes of this book we accept the default workspace and click OK.
+    - For the purposes of this book we accept the default workspace and click OK.

 - You will also be prompted for your TSO USERID and PASSWORD.